TESSEorg/ttg/README.md

 ### Programming Model

 The basic model of computation is built around a Template Task Graph (TTG).
 A TTG consists of one or more connected Template Task (TT) objects.
 Each message that travels between TTs consist of a (potentially void) task ID and (optional) datum.
-A TT creates a task for a given task ID when its every input terminal receives a message with that task ID.
+A TT creates a task for a given task ID when all of its input terminals have received a message with that task ID.
 The task body can send data to zero or more of the output terminals defined for the corresponding TT.

 Thus, task creation is a byproduct of messages traveling through one or more TTGs.
 What makes the model powerful is the ability to encode large DAGs of tasks compactly.